fassko/fassko.github.io/Content/blog/swiftui-sidebar.md

 ![iPhone rendering sidebar](/assets/swiftui-sidebar/iphone-sidebar.gif)

 Usually, this isn't what we would want, so in this case, we might need to consider changing it on the iPad size devices.
-That is out of the scope of this post.
+This is out of the scope of this post.

 ## TL;DR